Wholehearted: Background

 In August 2021, We Are Messengers announced that they will release their third studio album, Wholehearted, on 15 October 2021.
 The album was written and recorded during the COVID-19 pandemic, the band stating on social media the shutting down of tours led them to write new music as a way to process and document their feelings in an attempt to "make sense of a strange new world."
 Mulligan collaborated with acclaimed songwriters such as Kyle Williams, Phil Wickham, Ethan Hulse, Adam Stark and Jordan Phillips from Apollo LTD, Ryan Ellis and Benjamin Backus, among others.
 The music videos for the album were filmed in the hometown of lead singer Darren Mulligan in Ireland, showcasing the beauty of the country.
-Mulligan stressed that the importance of filming of the music videos in Ireland was to serve as a reminder of who they are and where they come from, remembering that their success is a gift " gift and is from the simple kindness of God."
+Mulligan stressed that the importance of filming of the music videos in Ireland was to serve as a reminder of who they are and where they come from, remembering that their success is a gift "and is from the simple kindness of God."